Future-Jim/thrive-take-home/README.md

   - [TODO](#todo)

 ## Prerequisites
-1. Access to AWS and with the corresponding <ACCOUNT_NUMBER>
+1. Access to an AWS Account and the corresponding <ACCOUNT_NUMBER>
 2. Access to *this* repo
 3. A Github Personal Access Token (PAT) for *this* repo

 ## Overview